arcones/sra-collector/README.md

 ## TODO After MVP phase
-- Add pagination logic tests to user_query lambda
+- Add unit tests for python code in each lambda
-- Testing with localstack the whole system
+- Testing with localstack the infra system